maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>SenseFly eMotion</kbd> <kbd>Pix4Dmapper Pro</kbd>

-**Cited 50+ times**, this study examined the use of drone-based photogrammetry (structure-from-motion) for geologic mapping.
-We used **structure-from-motion** to develop a 3D digital outcrop model (DOM) of an Upper Cretaceous channel-belt sequence in Dinosaur Provincial Park (southeastern Alberta, Canada).
+This study examined the use of drone-based photogrammetry (structure-from-motion) for geologic mapping.
+We used structure-from-motion to develop a 3D digital outcrop model (DOM) of an Upper Cretaceous channel-belt sequence in Dinosaur Provincial Park (southeastern Alberta, Canada).
 Using the 3D DOM, we delineated the lower contact of the channel-belt sequence, created digital sedimentary logs, and estimated facies with similar conviction to field-based estimations (±4.9%).
 Overall, we found that measurements and observations derived from the 3D DOM were commensurate with conventional ground-based mapping techniques, but they had the added advantage of lateral continuity, which aided interpretation of stratigraphic surfaces and facies.

 ![](https://maja-kucharczyk.github.io/assets/img/geosphere.jpeg)
 [Nesbit et al. (2018)](https://doi.org/10.1130/GES01688.1) [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)